cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 Here, we'll use an analogy, and look at some code along the way.

-Analogies ain't perfect, but I hope this one makes the etopic stick better for some of you.
+Analogies ain't perfect, but I hope this one makes the topic stick better for some of you.
 If it does, you can return to those other articles with some intuition.